CEisenhofer/KLMPropagator/README.md

 ### Model Visualization

 In case the argument `--visual` is passed, the solver creates a file called `output-graph.dot` in the sanme directory as the tool.
-You can compile this file into a visualization of the counterexample with graphviz.
+You can compile this file into a visualization of the model (separating graph) with graphviz.

 Use via command-line
 ```